svanherk/brightspace-integration/README.md

 Once you have a local BSI built and running, you need to tell the Brightspace instance that you'd like to use it.
 There are a couple ways to do this:

-### Using Configuration Variables

-In the Config Variable Browser of the Brightspace instance, set the value of the `d2l.System.BsiEndpointOverride` variable to the hostname & port where your local BSI is running.
-Typically this is `http://localhost:8080/`, but could vary if BSI is running on a different machine.
-Don't forget the trailing slash!

-Then, set the `d2l.System.BsiEnvironmentOverride` config variable to match the environment of the BSI build that's running -- either "Development" or "Production".

 ### Using the Configuration File

 Go to the `{instance}/config/Infrastructure` directory and edit `D2L.LP.Web.UI.Html.Bsi.config.json`: